bibhas2/NavigationLib/README.md

 The purpose of this library is to fill in a few holes left in the fragment API to fully implement a fragment based navigation.
 These missing features are:
-	- Show an Up (or Back) button on top left corner of the action bar if back stack can be navigated back.
+	- Show an Up button on top left corner of the action bar if back stack can be navigated back.
+User can tap this to go back in addition to the hardware back button.
 	- Pop the back stack when the Up button is clicked.
+The hardware back button click is handled by Android.
 	- Hide the last added fragment when a new fragment is added.
 Otherwise the previously added fragments will be still visible and accept user input.
 	- Change the title shown on the action bar based on the fragment that is at the top of the stack.